 Walk to Marjan

-Every time I visit Split, I make it a ritual to take a brisk walk up the forested hillside trail to Marjan.
+Every time I visit Split on a Croatia city break, I make it a ritual to take a brisk walk up the forested hillside trail to Marjan.
 It does take a little effort, but it’s well worth it if you’d like to explore the interesting historic landmarks.
 On the eastern side, you can explore the city’s Jewish cemetery, with graves dating back to the 1700s.
 You’ll also discover two very sweet churches: the thirteenth-century St. Nicholas and the fifteenth-century St. Jerome.
 The interiors of both are lovely sights to behold, particularly St. Jerome, which is decorated with a fabulous Renaissance altar.

 A Day Trip to Trogir